psi1703/k8s-ansible/docs/architecture/current-architecture-and-sch-gap-analysis.md

 1. Confirm final production LB/VIP model with SCH.
 2. Complete TLS trust rollout through IT Group Policy or approved certificate trust process.
-3. Validate app-level OTP behavior through restart and two-replica scenarios after the latest frontend/dashboard/workflow changes.
-4. Document Redis backup/restore expectations.
+3. Document Redis backup/restore expectations.
-5. Complete controlled worker-drain validation.
-6. Decide whether Redis Sentinel/HAProxy is accepted for production or replaced by an approved managed Redis service.
+4. Decide whether Redis Sentinel/HAProxy is accepted for production or replaced by an approved managed Redis service.
-7. Confirm observability retention and access expectations for Grafana, Prometheus, Loki, and Alloy.
+5. Confirm observability retention and access expectations for Grafana, Prometheus, Loki, and Alloy.
-8. Confirm normal update behavior preserves Redis StatefulSet/PVC resources.
-9. Confirm Telegram alerting path is fully aligned across monitor, installer, workflow, and docs.
+6. Confirm Telegram alerting path is fully aligned across monitor, installer, workflow, and docs.
-10. Remove or intentionally archive any remaining WhatsApp-era alert references.
+7. Remove or intentionally archive any remaining WhatsApp-era alert references.
+8. Optionally repeat the 2026-06-03 validation in a formal SCH-witnessed maintenance window.

 ---